 sLT w1 d0 | sLT w2 d1 | sLT w1 d5 |

 Ricky Hatton (The Hitman) is a retired British professional boxer.
 He was born in Stockport, Greater Manchester, England on October 6, 1978.
-Hatton made his professional boxing debut at the age of 18 on September 11, 1997.
-He is a former 2-weight-class world champion.
-He is 44 years old, and will be turning 45 in 8 months and 2 days.
+Hatton made his professional boxing debut at the age of 18, on September 11, 1997.
+He is a former two-weight-class world champion.
+He is 44 years old, and will be turning 45 in three months and 27 days.

 Total Fights | 48 |